 Different colours trigger different emotions.
 The key here is to make yourself familiar with the palette of emotions and their associated colours.
 Once you get the basics right, it becomes easy to proceed forward.
 Also, geographical locations matter a lot.
 For instance, red is considered good luck in China while it’s associated with mourning in South Africa.
 So, consider the geographical reach of your brand when choosing colours.

 #2: Don’t fail to factor in the traits of your customer demographic

 Ask yourself these questions:

 - What type of emotion are you trying to invoke in your potential customer?

 Finding the answer to these questions is a good starting point.
 Identifying the personality and emotions, you wish to achieve in your target audience will point you in the right direction.

 #3: Be Gender Specific

 This is a fundamental question that you have to ask yourself.
-If you’re a brand that caters to women, then choosing colours that are preferred by women will work in your favour.
-On the contrary, if you are a brand who specialises in unisex products, then opting for neutral colours will bring you better results.
+If you’re a brand that caters to women, then choosing colours that are preferred by women will work in your favor.
+On the contrary, if you are a brand who specializes in unisex products, then opting for neutral colours will bring you better results.

 #4: Let go of your Personal Preferences